-If we wish to be in charge of our destiny, we have to learn how to speak up and tell others what is unacceptable to us.
+If we wish to oversee our destiny, we have to learn how to speak up and tell others what is unacceptable to us.
 You can start enriching your life today, by setting boundaries.
 The four-step procedure is outlined below.

 Now for the details.
-1. Define the unacceptable behavior by stating WHEN YOU.
-For example, whenever Mary says something her husband disagrees with, he rolls his eyes and sighs, dismissing her opinion.
-Mary decides to set a boundary and begins with Step 1 by saying, “Whenever you disagree with me, you roll your eyes and sigh, as if you are exasperated by something stupid I’ve said."
+1: Define the unacceptable behavior by stating WHEN YOU… For example, whenever Mary says something her husband disagrees with, he rolls his eyes and sighs, dismissing her opinion.
+Mary decides to set a boundary and begins with Step 1 by saying, “Whenever you disagree with me, you roll your eyes and sigh, as if you are exasperated by something stupid I’ve just said…”